Can People Have New Ideas?

 What is creativity?
 This really amazing PBS video on creativity explains the concepts on this page at about the 6:00 mark.

 : “Life is a remix, a mash-up, a revision, a reboot.
 You are the DJ”.
-There are no new ideas, just new ways to copy, transform, and combine old ones.
+In one sense, there are no new ideas, just new ways to copy, transform, and combine old ones.
 An organic fast food

 chain, an APP that lets you create APPs that lets you to create APPs, the chords for Louie Louie